Spas & Salons

 Slipping away to the spa is one of the best ways to spend a sea day and you’ll find spa and salon services on most modern cruise ships.
 Facilities vary depending on cruise line, however most ship spas feature pools, saunas and steam rooms alongside their treatment rooms, with newer vessels also offering extra facilities such as Hydrotherapy suites, Saline Caldariums and Hydropools.
-Other ships also feature outdoor ‘retreat’ areas such as the P&O Cruises Retreat and Princess Cruises Sanctuary.
+Other ships also feature outdoor ‘retreat’ areas such as the P&O Cruises Retreat and Princess Cruises Sanctuary, available for an additional fee.
 These adult-only areas often include an outdoor pool, hot tub and luxury loungers and cabanas, from which you can arrange massages, soothing music and healthy drinks and snacks.

 In addition to use of the spa facilities, you will also find a wide range of treatments, ranging from massage, facials and aromatherapy, to medical treatments such as Botox and fillers.
 These treatments incur an additional cost, with many guests choosing to combine several treatments in a spa package.
 Most cruise ships also feature a salon within their spa, with highly-qualified stylists and beauty therapists on hand to provide services including hair styling, manicure, professional make-up, waxing and men’s grooming.
 These services are particularly popular on formal nights and it is advisable to book your appointment in advance to avoid disappointment.